sadgabriel/PyPower/README.md

 # PyPower
-A templete for game developing with pygame
+A tool for game developing with pygame